Xiaotang Mountain Han Shrine: Filial piety

-The shrine has been identified with the story of Guo Ju (郭巨 (Guō Jù)), the 13th of the 24 Paragons of Filial Piety.
+The shrine has been identified with the story of Guo Ju (郭巨 (Guō Jù)), the 13th of the Twenty-four Filial Exemplars.
 Guo Ju is said to have lived during the time of the Han dynasty.
 He prepared to bury his own infant son during a period of food shortage in order to preserve enough food to save his aging mother.
 When he dug the grave for his son, he found a treasure (inscribed as a gift to him) that allowed him to save his entire family.